-Prior to the peer review, Department staff will determine if an application has met one of the absolute priorities to be eligible for peer review.
-An application that has not met one of the absolute priorities will not be considered for funding and may not be reviewed.
+Prior to the peer review, Department staff will determine if an application has met the absolute priority to be eligible for peer review.
+An application that has not met the absolute priority will not be considered for funding and may not be reviewed.
 Department staff will assign competitive preference priority points to applications meeting one or more of the competitive preference priorities, up to a total of 10 points.